utterances/urMus/Docs/urAPI/FlowboxList.md

 SinOsc
 --------
 ### Description
 Generates a sine wave.
-It is not self-timed and derives its time update from being pulled at the output WaveForm.
+It is not self-timed and derives its time update from being pulled at the output Out.
 It provides not couples.

 ### Source of Rate
 Pulling output Out (0)